YashodharPansuriya/Click-N-Buy/README.md

 # Customer Interface:

-shops for a product and changes quantity
+shops for a product and changes quantity,
-The customer adds an item to the cart
+The customer adds an item to the cart,
-Customer views cart
+Customer views cart,
-Customer sends order
+Customer sends order.

 # Admin Interface:

-Admin logs in
+Admin logs in,
-Admin inserts, removes and modifies item
+Admin inserts, removes and modifies item.